Finding the best stitch markers for crochet is a surprisingly big deal.

-In this article we are going to look at the options you have for counting stitches with crochet stitch markers, and the pros and cons of each.
+Let’s look at the different methods for counting stitches with crochet stitch markers, and the pros and cons of each.

 Counting Crochet Stitches in your Head

 It is of course possible to count crochet stitches as you go.
-If you are crocheting alone, in a quiet house with no distractions, then it can work very well.
-Provided you stay alone.
+If you home alone, with no distractions, then the counting method can work very well.

-I find this method falls down because even solitary crocheting can be interrupted unexpectedly.
-A knock at the door from the postman, a distracting telephone call or the baby waking up prematurely can all disengage your brain for just long enough for you to forget where you had got to in your work.
+But whether you are a parent or a grandparent or just a busy person, life is full of interruptions and unexpected interruptions can really mess with those numbers.
+A knock at the door from the postman, a distracting telephone call or the baby waking up prematurely can all disengage your brain for just long enough for you to lose your place!

 Crocheting with Tally Charts